timsainb/avgn_paper/README.md

 1. Clone and install AVGN
 2. Convert your data into the correct format.
 3. Run analyses on your correctly formatted data

+### UPDATE: We added a tutorial walking you through AVGN on a Bengalese finch dataset
+See the tutorials folder.
+This tutorial should make applying AVGN to your own data more clear.

 ### 1. Clone and install AVGN